GoTriangle improves our region’s quality of life by connecting people and places with safe, reliable and easy-to-use travel choices.

-He has a Bachelor’s degree from N.C.
+He has a bachelor’s degree from N.C.
 State University in Mass Communication and a Master’s of Science from N.C.
 State in Communication, with a focus in Public Relations.

-Sylvester Goodwin, is the Director of Equal Employment Opportunity and Manager of the Disadvantaged Business Enterprise (DBE) Program.
+Sylvester Goodwin is the Director of Equal Employment Opportunity and Manager of the Disadvantaged Business Enterprise (DBE) Program.
 As EEO director, Goodwin ensures compliance with all federal, state and local laws related to non-discrimination and affirmative action in employment.

-As DBE manager, Sylvester works to provide a “level playing field” removing barriers and providing access to contracting opportunities so DBEs can fairly compete for federal contracts.
+As DBE manager, Sylvester works to provide a “level playing field,” removing barriers and providing access to contracting opportunities so DBEs can fairly compete for federal contracts.
 Goodwin joined GoTriangle in 2004, having formerly served as Assistant Director of EEO for the N.C.
-Department of Correction and key positions with CECO Building Systems.
+Department of Correction and in key positions with CECO Building Systems.

 With almost 20 years of transportation planning and program management experience at NCDOT, Amtrak, Parsons Brinckerhoff, and the N.C.
 Railroad Company, he’ll also help direct planning for the proposed 17-mile, 17-station Durham-Orange Light Rail Transit Project between UNC Hospitals, Duke University, the Duke and VA Medical Centers, downtown Durham, and East Durham.
 He is also leading the agency’s supporting efforts on the completion of Wake County’s Transit Plan.
 Mann holds an MBA from Wake Forest University and an undergraduate degree from the University of North Carolina at Wilmington.
 He and his family live in Raleigh.

-He also plays a leading role in the development of fare and service policies and coordinating the agency’s efforts with other institutions and area transit systems.
+He also plays a leading role in the development of fare and service policies and in coordinating the agency’s efforts with other institutions and area transit systems.